Packet boat: Aircraft namesake

 The C-82 Packet twin-engined, twin-boom cargo aircraft designed and built by Fairchild Aircraft was named as a tribute to the packet boat.
-It was used by the United States Army Air Forces and the successor United States Air Force following World War II.
+It was used by the United States Army Air Forces and its successor the United States Air Force following World War II.

 Commerce and journalism

 Receiving information as quickly as possible—whether regarding particulars about trade, foreign markets, decision-making, professional partnerships, business documents, legal contracts, personal letters and political, government and military news—was of urgent importance to 19th century commerce.
 Industry and business made special arrangements to beat their competitors so that sailing ships, especially packet ships involved in the packet trade, emerged as the central information superhighway of the era, and for the development of journalism as well.

 For instance, in late January 1840, the American Packet ship Patrick Henry arrived ahead of schedule and beat the competition to deliver the news from the continent for eager American readers.
 The Morning Herald (New York), 1 February, on the front page, reported: "The foreign news given today is highly important.
-Yesterday afternoon, about half past three, we received it at this office being a full hour before any of the Wall street papers had — and by five oclock we issued an Extra, to gratify the immense crowd that surrounded our office.
+Yesterday afternoon, about half past three, we received it at this office being a full hour before any of the Wall street papers had — and by five o'clock we issued an Extra, to gratify the immense crowd that surrounded our office.
 One of our clippers left town at 10 o'clock, and boarded the Patrick Henry outside the bar at about one o'clock."

 The news was advertised as "Ten Days Later From England—Highly Important" and included articles about war preparations by Russia, Queen Victoria's marriage that month, meetings of Parliament and the French Chamber, and the French King's speech.

 "By the arrival of the Patrick Henry, Captain Delano, we have received immense files of English papers and periodicals, due to the 25th London, 26th from Liverpool and 23rd from Paris…Neither the Cambridge nor the Independence had arrived out on the 26th of Dec.
 The Patrick Henry had a fine run of nine days to the long(itude) of 38, where she took, on the 4th inst, strong westerly gales, which prevailed since that time without change."

 Improvements in the speed of that communication was crucial for many commercial, financial and shipping business activities—speedier information made capital move faster, directly affecting world trade.

 In 1840, the Patrick Henry was among twenty sailing packet ships on the New York–Liverpool run, and notably among the speediest.
 The short round trips, however, did not depend on speed, but rather changes in the schedule.
 Efficiency may have been improved by tightening schedules, but this may have exacerbated delays and errors of judgment.